SecureIdentityAlliance/osia/src/doc/functional/_cms.rst

     :param string transactionID: The client generated transactionID.
     :return: a status indicating success or error.

-.. py:function:: cancelCredential(credentialID, additionalData, transactionID)
+.. py:function:: revokeCredential(credentialID, additionalData, transactionID)
     :noindex:

-    Cancel an issued credential.
+    Revoke an issued credential.
 For electronic credentials this will revoke any PKI certificates that are present.

     **Authorization**: :todo:`To be defined`

     :param str credentialID: The ID of the credential.
-    :param dict additionalData: Additional data relating to the request, e.g. reason for cancelation.
+    :param dict additionalData: Additional data relating to the request, e.g. reason for revocation.
     :param string transactionID: The client generated transactionID.
     :return: a status indicating success or error.